Doctrine of Lis Pendens in Transfer of Property Act

 The Concept of Notice

 The Doctrine appears to be originally founded on the idea of notice, as pending litigation is regarded as constructive notice for the contested property Pendente Lite (Pending).
 The decision of the court will be binding on everyone who is related to the property’s title or the subject matter of the dispute.
 As a result, the Doctrine confers authority, jurisdiction, or control over the disputed property on the court.
-Therefore, the party involved in the title conflict litigation is not permitted to transfer the asset or make any other decisions that could interfere with the court’s processes.
-As a consequence, the doctrine prohibits litigants from transferring or disposing of the disputed property in order to administer justice.

 Application of Sec.
 52 of the T.P.
 ACT